rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    >>> n.value()
     358948993845926294385124

 In Python, the range of integers is luckily only limited by the available CPU memory and the *orderLimit* parameter may be adjusted to tackle, if required, outranking digraphs of orders > 50.
-The randomized *Bachet* ranking rule might however need in these cases a considerable sampling size in order to achieve convincingly correlated ranking results.
+The randomized *Bachet* ranking rule might however need in these cases a samrter sampling strategy in order to achieve convincingly correlated ranking results.
 But this issue has still to be explored.

 The Bachet rule: a new method for partially ranking ...................................................